hirosystems/stacks-subnets/docs/how-to-guides/event-dispatcher.md

 }
 ```

-The reason can be one of the following:
+Reason can be one of:

 * `ReplaceByFee` - replaced by a transaction with the same nonce, but a higher fee
 * `ReplaceAcrossFork` - replaced by a transaction with the same nonce but in the canonical fork